WeblateOrg/weblate/docs/admin/upgrade.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Since 1.3, :file:`settings.py` is not shipped with Weblate, but only example
-settings as :file:`settings_example.py` it is recommended to use it as new base
+settings as :file:`settings_example.py`; it is recommended to use it as new base
 for your setup.

 Upgrade from 1.4 to 1.5
 ~~~~~~~~~~~~~~~~~~~~~~~

-Several internal modules and paths have been renamed and changed, please adjust your :file:`settings.py` to match that (consult :file:`settings_example.py` for correct values).
+Several internal modules and paths have been renamed and changed, please adjust your :file:`settings.py` to match (consult :file:`settings_example.py` for correct values).

 * Many modules lost their ``weblate.`` prefix.
 * Checks were moved to submodules.
 * Locales were moved to top level directory.

-The migration of database structure to 1.5 might take quite long, it is recommended to put your site offline, while the migration is going on.
+The migration of database structure to 1.5 might take quite long; it is recommended to put your site offline while the migration is going on.

 .. note::